 Thirty three years ago this peaceful countryside in north Thailand was the scene of hate, despair and death.

-Thirty three years ago this peaceful countryside in north Thailand was the scene of hate, despair and death.
+Background: Thirty three years ago this peaceful countryside in north Thailand was the scene of hate, despair and death.
 For it was then that Japanese prisoners of war constructed the Thai-Burma railway, which at this point crossed the River Kwai.